-Film Screening Programs & FAQ
+Screening Programs & FAQ

 Before submitting, please take a moment to review our FAQ below for important guidelines and tips.

-Features are programmed by all six programmers.
+Programmed by all programmers.

-Programmers: Dara Jade Moats and Heidy Morales
+Programmers: Dara Jade Moats & Heidy Morales

 Comedy and genre shorts with a light or offbeat tone.
 Often includes animated films.

-Programmers: Kassy Gascho and Nadine L'Esperance
+Programmers: Kassy Gascho & Nadine L'Esperance

 Kassy Gascho